I've been growing vegetables for over 50 years now. I love sharing my advice and experience with others.

 - Good soil (something between rock-hard clay and loose sand): Luckily, fixing bad soil isn't hard, as you'll read below.

-Let's Learn About Sun and Shade
+2. All About Sun and Shade

 All growing things, including shade-loving varieties, are dependent upon light.
 Sunlight is a critical component of the photosynthesis of the plant structure.